-Abstract:
+Abstract

-Cyberterrorism has come to be one of the most threatening forms of terrorism in the current age of technology.
-Recent technological developments and events in the real world have revealed unexpected effects and aspects of the encroachment of terrorism into the worlds of business and science.
-Criminals can now disrupt the commerce of any company offsite, holding companies ransom with the threat of compromising or outright destroying their confidential databases.
+Cyberterrorism has come to be one of the most threatening forms of terrorism in 2019.
 In the face of the negative implications cyberattacks can have on affected firms and consumers, this article focuses on the flip side of the coin: I hypothesize that cyberattacks can produce abnormal positive returns for the stock prices of insurance and security companies.
-Heretofore practically ignored by most businesses, companies that specialize in insurance and security dealing with cyberterrorism are understandably suddenly experiencing increased positive interest and attention.
+Heretofore practically ignored by most businesses, companies that specialize in insurance and security dealing with cyberterrorism are experiencing increased positive interest and attention.
 I conducted an event study analysis to investigate how the stock prices of insurance and security companies changed one day and one week after major cyberattacks on large firms.
-I used events beginning in 2013 from the Yahoo attack that affected more than three billion users to the recent Petya Ransomware attack that struck companies around the world in 2017.
-Using the P-value as our measure of significance, I found that, on average, the companies realized a consistent, positive abnormal return in 11 of the 15 events one day after an attack.
-However, I also found that one week after an attack, there were no consistent abnormal returns in any of the cases I researched.
-This evidence supported my hypothesis as investors understand that increased cyber activity results in increased cyber-awareness for companies on a large scale and consumers at a small scale.
-With increased cyber awareness, both insurance and security companies will likely increase premiums and experience higher quarterly revenues.
-Furthermore, after comparing the level of significance for insurance and security companies separately, I found that the security companies I researched experienced more positive, abnormal returns than the insurance companies I researched.
-This is presumably because security is more vital in the fight against cyber terrorism.
-Insurance is a coverage in case security fails and thus investors reacted to this logic.
-Prevention is always better than amelioration.
-These results support my hypothesis that security companies yielded higher abnormal returns than insurance companies.
+Such cyberattacks investigated range from the 2013 Yahoo attack to the globally destructive Petya Ransomware attack.
+Using the P-value as a measure of significance, I found that, on average, the companies realized a consistent, positive abnormal return in 11 of the 15 events one day after an attack.
+This evidence supported my hypothesis as investors understand that increased cyber activity results in increased cyber-awareness.
+Both insurance and security companies will likely increase premiums and experience higher quarterly revenues.
+Moreover, it was found that security companies experienced more positive, abnormal returns than insurance companies, as consumers gravitate towards security in hopes of greater protection.